top of page

 "Here lieth a third of the ashes of 344 cremated sacred souls, victims of Nazis, including the remains of Schmul son of Y'chell Szcerkowski who was killed on the third of Nison 5705 - March 17, 1945, brought here from Alem, Hanover Germany"

-What grave is the Bird Girl statue at?
+Where is the Bird Girl statue?
 Made famous as the cover image, captured by Savannah photographer Jack Leigh (also buried in Bonaventure), for John Berendt's book Midnight in the Garden of Good and Evil.
 The statue is no longer at Bonaventure.
 In 1994, to protect it, the statue was removed.
 It is now housed at the Telfair Museum in Savannah's historic district.

 PLAN YOUR VISIT